The Agency (2024 TV series): Filming

 Filming took place in London in 2024.
+Brutalist buildings like the Barbican Estate illustrate the dark atmosphere.

-Filming also took place in Tallinn, Estonia in September 2024.
+Filming also took place in Tallinn, Estonia, in September 2024.

-Filming also took place in Tangier, Morocco in September 2025.
+Filming also took place in Tangier, Morocco, in September 2025.

 Broadcast

-The Agency premiered with the first two episodes on Paramount Global's premium streaming service Paramount+ with Showtime on November 29, 2024 in the United States, before making its Showtime Networks debut which includes the Paramount+ with Showtime channel two days later, with worldwide streaming following on November 30.
+The Agency premiered with the first two episodes on Paramount Global's premium streaming service Paramount+ for subscribers of the Paramount+ with Showtime plan on November 29, 2024 in the United States, before making its Showtime Networks debut which includes the Paramount+ with Showtime channel two days later, with worldwide streaming on Paramount+ on November 30.

+The second season was released on June 21, 2026 on Paramount+, now labeled as a Paramount+ Original, before airing in its entirety on Paramount+ with Showtime on June 27.

 Reception

-The review aggregator website Rotten Tomatoes reported a 68% approval rating with an average rating of 6.1/10, based on 40 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 68% approval rating for the first season with an average rating of 6.1/10, based on 40 critic reviews.
 The website's critics consensus is, "Emphasizing spycraft's heavy toll to both intriguing and tiresome effect, The Agency situates its all-star cast in a sumptuously-shot world of espionage."
+The second season has a 92% approval rating at Rotten Tomatoes.
 Metacritic, which uses a weighted average, assigned a score of 66 out of 100 based on 22 critics, indicating "generally favorable reviews".

 In January 2025, Michael Fassbender was nominated for Lead Actor in Drama at the Irish Film and Television Awards.